Blinde16/turtleproject/README.md

 ## Features

+### 1. **Landing Page**
+   - welcome to the page (Who we are, what we do)
+   - Take action (linked to the volunteer request form)
+   - Testimonials
+   - social media links and information
+   - Copyright and main project location

+### 2. **Event Management**
+   - Display a table of scheduled events with key details like date, location, and number of participants         sorted by event date with the newest first.
+   - Add new events using a dedicated form.
+   - Edit event details such as contact information, event description, and participant numbers.
+   - View production details per event
+   - Delete events with confirmation prompts.
+   - Filter and search events by event status or date.

-### 1. **Volunteer Management**
+### 3. **Volunteer Management**
    - View all volunteers, sorted by last name and first name.
    - Add new volunteers to the database.
    - Edit volunteer details such as contact information, sewing preferences, and availability.
    - Delete volunteers with confirmation to prevent accidental removal.
    - Filter and search volunteers by sewing preference for easy data access.

-### 2. **Event Management**
+### 4. **User Management**
-   - Display a table of scheduled events with key details like date, location, and number of participants.
+   - Display a table current admin users.
-   - Add new events using a dedicated form.
+   - Add new users with a dedicated form.
-   - Edit event details such as contact information, event description, and participant numbers.
+   - Edit user details for password reset or username changes.
-   - Delete events with confirmation prompts.
+   - Delete users with confirmation prompts.

-   - Filter and search events by event status or date.
+### 5. **Event Request Forms**
+   - Display a form for people to request an event asking for contact info, date, and sewing preference.
+   - Add new events using the dedicated form.

+### 6. **Volunteer Request Form**
+   - Display a form for people to request to be a volunteer asking for contact info, sewing level, and             sewing preference.
+   - Add new events using the dedicated form.

-### 3. **Dynamic Interactions**
+### 7. **Dynamic Interactions**
    - Fully interactive tables with filtering and search functionalities for both volunteers and events.
    - Alerts for successful actions like deleting a record.
    - Dropdown menus for selecting sewing preferences or event statuses dynamically populated from the             database.

 ## Installation